 Whether it be in the form of an off-campus social awareness project, an on-campus drive or simply being helpful around the classroom and hallways to both teachers and fellow students, Goal III, a social awareness that impels to action, is an important aspect of The Regis Experience.

 Instilling a passion for service in students throughout their time at Regis promotes informed active citizenship and civic responsibility on a local, national and global level.

-Starting with the youngest Regis Knights in 3 Pre-K, students participate in service drives and activities throughout the school year, supporting various charities such as the Houston SPCA, Camp Hope, East Spring Branch Food Pantry and more.
+Starting with the youngest Regis Knights in Pre-K3, students participate in service drives and activities throughout the school year, supporting various charities such as the Houston SPCA, Camp Hope, East Spring Branch Food Pantry and more.
 Once a year, students conduct a school-wide coin drive to support Sacred Heart sister schools in Uganda.
 In November and March, Regis third through eighth grade students go out into the greater Houston community over the course of two days to serve at local charities such as The Beacon and Community Family Centers.
 Middle School students also have the opportunity to participate in summer service projects through the Network of Sacred Heart schools.